Samsung/CredSweeper/docs/source/overall_architecture.rst

 - exclude
    - pattern: Regex patterns to exclude scan.
+   - containers: Extensions in lower case of container files which might be scan with --depth option
-   - extension: Extensions to exclude scan.
+   - extension: Extensions in lower case to exclude scan.
    - path: Paths to exclude scan.
 - source_ext: List of extensions for scanning categorized as source files.
 - source_quote_ext: List of extensions for scanning categorized as source files that using quote.